 Philanthropy: Emeril started the Emeril Lagasse Foundation in 2002.
 It supports non-profits and educational initiatives that create opportunities for disadvantaged and underprivileged children.
 It has distributed over six million dollars in grants for charities.
 Projects funded by the foundation include gardens, fresh food cafeterias, and teaching kitchens at the Edible Schoolyard New Orleans, and the Orlando Junior Academy Edible Schoolyard.
 It also funds the St. Michael Special School's accessible learning kitchen for students with special needs, a four-year culinary arts program for High School students at the New Orleans Center for the Creative Arts, and others.
 The foundation hosts a signature annual fundraiser each fall called Carnivale du Vin.
 It ranks among the Top Ten U.S. Charity Wine Auctions in Wine Spectator Magazine.
 In 2013, Lagasse received the James Beard Foundation Humanitarian of the Year award.

-Personal Life: Emeril was married to his first wife Elizabeth Kief from 1978-1986.
+Personal Life and Real Estate: Emeril was married to his first wife Elizabeth Kief from 1978-1986.
 Lagasse had a second marriage to fashion designer Tari Hohn that lasted from 1989-1996.
-Third time's a charm, Lagasse got married again in May 2000 to real estate broker Aiden Lovelace.
+Third time's a charm hopefully because Lagasse got married again in May 2000 to real estate broker Alden Lovelace.
 They have two children and split their time between New Orleans and Destin, Florida.

 |Net Worth:||$70 Million|